CatsRun/cycle/cycle-incomplete/README.md

 # Snake
 Cycle is a basic game where two players each control a snake.
-Each player tries to ollect food without hitting the other player.
+Each player tries to collect food to grow their tail.
+The game ends when one cycle collides with the other cycle.

 ## Getting Started
 ---